 Expanded Unemployment Insurance: COVID-19 is causing unemployment claims in historic numbers.
 In addition to unemployment benefits received on the state level, the current bill provides unemployed individuals n additional $600 per week for up to four months.
 These payments are deemed “Federal Pandemic Unemployment Compensation”.

-No Early Withdrawal Penalty from Retirement Accounts and NO RMDS: **Qualifying individuals** will be able to withdraw up to $100,000 from qualifying retirement accounts without facing penalty for corona virus related expenses.
+No Early Withdrawal Penalty from Retirement Accounts and NO RMDS: **Qualifying individuals** with certain corona-virus related issues will be able to withdraw up to $100,000 from qualifying retirement accounts without facing penalty for corona virus related expenses.
 Typically “early withdrawal” from certain retirement accounts comes with a 10% penalty, plus payment of any deferred taxes.
 Retirees are also not required to make required minimum distributions (RMDs), thus saving them from having to sell diminishing stock and assets during the economic downturn.
 Contact your financial advisor and your accountant before making any decisions.

 Small Business Loan Forgiveness: Qualifying Businesses and non profit organizations will be able to borrow SBA backed loans, the principal of which will be forgiven so long as the money is used for qualifying costs such as payroll costs, mortgage, or rent obligations.
 The interest on these loans will still need to be repaid.
 These loans are available to businesses including sole proprietors and eligible self-employed, nonprofit organizations, veterans organizations, and Tribal businesses.